 - You’ve heard this a thousand times before and it sounds too cliched, but it is true.
 If you force yourself to write something that you don’t really enjoy, it will show.
 Perhaps you might not have a specific theme for writing when you just start, but that’s ok.
 You’ll become more focused later.
 Just enjoy the experience and write what you like.

 - Write frequently

-- Write as frequently as you can, may be even more than twice a day, but don’t let quantity get in the way of quality.
-Your viewers come for content, don’t give them useless stuff.
+- Write as frequently as you can, but don’t let quantity get in the way of quality.
+Your viewers come for content, not to spend time reading useless stuff.

 - Don’t use too much slang

 - Not all the readers will be from your part of the world so make sure people can understand easily.